Buenos Aires colorful neighborhood of La Boca is known to the outside world for tourist destination number one, El Caminito.

 In 1936 painter Quinquela Martín created this primary school and decorated the classrooms with his murals.
 On the third floor is the museum, with 90 of Martín’s works depicting life on the port, as well as a selection of works by other Argentine artists.
 In early 2011, President Cristina Kirchner declared the building a National Historic Monument.
-Entrance is free with a suggested donation of AR$5.
+Entrance is free with a small suggested donation.

 Avenida de Pedro Mendoza 1929